-The major reasons why our retirees are suffering from debt is a lack of planning and prolonged economic crisis, which has drastically reduced job opportunities that they could try out post-retirement.
+The major reasons why our retirees are suffering from debt are a lack of planning and a prolonged economic crisis, which has drastically reduced job opportunities that they could try out post-retirement.

-To eliminate the chances of such a scenario happening to you after retirement, take a few precautionary steps and the suggestions of experienced financial advisor, which will ensure a debt free retirement.
+To eliminate the chances of such a scenario happening to you after retirement, take a few precautionary steps and the suggestions of an experienced financial advisor, which will ensure a debt-free retirement.

 While planning for retirement, try to gauge your likely monthly income and expenditure during that period.
 Think how you will manage if by chance someone in the family falls seriously ill or has an accident.
 Seems depressing, but quite a possible scenario, will you have insurance to manage expenses?

 On the other hand, do you have a tendency to go overboard with credit cards?
 Start curbing this habit once you are nearing the other side of forty as this will become a major cash burner after retirement.
 A recent report by Survey of Consumer Finances has stated that nearly 50 per cent of homes headed by a retired person have credit card related debt.
 If that does not scare you, then nothing will.

 Is it better to paying off debt before retirement?